ber2/slides/2023-07-04-using-data-sketches/index.md

 **Definition**: a _segment_ is the set of users having expressed a common trait in their browsing behaviour.

-**Example of a segment**: the list of user ids that have browsed any website containing the keyword `laptop`.
+**Example**: the list of user ids that have browsed any website containing the keyword `laptop`.

 ---

 ![bg right:35%](img/audience.jpg)

-We routinely build segments as in the example, and refresh them every 3h.
+We routinely build segments and refresh them every 3h.

 We make them available for internal use in our own campaigns, and externally by selling them in several marketplaces.

 * **Problem**: count the number of users in a segment without actually building it.